 About the Literary Sofa

 I started this blog in September 2011, inspired by my love of reading and talking about good novels – it’s what I do all the time in real life.
 Here you’ll find in-depth reviews, listings, guest author posts and features about fiction from the perspective of both readers and writers.
 I hope you find something to add to your TBR list and look forward to hearing what excites you in the world of books.
-I was longlisted for Best Reviewer in the Saboteur Awards 2016.
+I was longlisted for Best Reviewer in the Saboteur Awards 2016 and in 2019 I received a Special Mention for Best Literature Reviewer..

-You can find my guest posts and interviews for other blogs under the ELSEWHERE tab.
+You can find a selection of my guest posts and interviews for other blogs under the ELSEWHERE tab.